Dawn Lee Garzon Maaks, PhD, CPNP-PC, PMHS, FAANP – President

 Raji Koppolu is a Pediatric Nurse Practitioner practicing in Palo Alto, CA. She has practiced in pediatric cardiology and general surgery for 15 years.
 She is volunteer faculty at the University of California, San Francisco.
 She is certified in both acute and primary care.
 She is currently Interim Director for Advanced Practice at Lucile Packard Children's Hospital.
 Her clinical interests include injury prevention, transition from hospital to home, and child health advocacy.
 She is president-elect for NAPNAP.

 Dr. Jessica Peck is an expert pediatric clinician from Houston who has practiced in the general pediatric and newborn population for 15 years.
 She is currently an associate professor of nursing at Texas A&M University in Corpus Christi, Texas She has extensive experience teaching newborn assessment to advanced practice nursing and medical clinicians.
-Dr. Peck is currently the Texas South State Representative for the American Association of Nurse Practitioners and is also the current chair for the Alliance for Children in Trafficking.
+Dr. Peck is currently the Texas South State Representative for the American Association of Nurse Practitioners.

 Dr. Tresa Zielinski has been a pediatric nurse practitioner for 20 years.
 She is trained in both pediatric acute and primary care.
 Dr. Zielinski contributed to more than a dozen medical missions to Guatemala and on the board of directors of the former not-for-profit, Latin American Medical Providers.
 She has received multiple recognitions and awards, including a scholarship for Nursing Leadership from Scholarship Management Services in 2011, the APN Nurse Exemplar Award from Children’s Memorial Hospital in 2006 and the Young Villanova Alumni Medal from Villanova University in 2004.